iArcanic/pacific-tours-ccse-cw1-report/report.md

 PackageBook.HotelDiscountsList = await _dbContext.HotelDiscounts.ToListAsync();
 ```

 A new function in the client-side, `findDiscount()` first gets the value of each element in the dropdown select option, by value.
-For each dropdown option, the discount is concatenated, so using string manipulation and splitting, the discount value is extracted.
-And then depending upon the dropdown option selected, the relevant discount is applied.
+For each dropdown option, the discount is concatenated, by using string manipulation and splitting, the discount value is extracted.Depending upon the dropdown option selected, the relevant discount is applied.

 ```Javascript
 function findDicount() {